kikkipedia/Spring-Hibernate/README.md

 [Swagger documentation](https://assignment-3-hibernate-heroku.herokuapp.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config)

 ## Postman REQUESTS
-The requests we've been using for testing can be found in the folder **PostmanRequests**
+The requests we've been using for testing can be found in the folder called:
+**PostmanRequests**

 ## Authors